KittyGiraudel/sass-guidelines/en/_comments.md

 SassDoc has two major roles:

 * forcing standardized comments using an annotation-based system for everything that is part of a public or private API;
-* being able to generate an HTML version of the API documentation by using any of the SassDoc endpoints (CLI tool, Grunt, Gulp, Broccoli, Node...).
+* being able to generate an HTML version of the API documentation by using any of the SassDoc endpoints (CLI tool, Grunt, Gulp, Broccoli, Node…).

 {% include images/sassdoc.html %}